Andrew Vaughn Player Props: White Sox vs. Twins

 Andrew Vaughn At The Plate

-- He has scored at least once 10 times this season (34.5%), including one multi-run game.
+- He has scored at least one run 10 times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.